-Join Shaun Bryant for an in-depth discussion in this video Creating a standard block, part of Using Dynamic Blocks in AutoCAD for Mac.
+Join Shaun Bryant for an in-depth discussion in this video Creating a standard block, part of AutoCAD for Mac: Using Dynamic Blocks.

 - So now we're in the next chapter.
 Let's have a look now at creating some standard blocks in more detail.
 Now the first thing we'll need to do in this particular drawing is make sure that we're on the BLOCK-STD layer, here like so.
 So you can see over there that I'm in the BLOCK-STD layer in the layer panel.
 Now you'll notice we also have the 0 layer.
 And if I click on these lines and arcs you'll see that they are on layer 0.
 Now there's a reason for that.
 When you create a block in AutoCAD, always create it on layer 0.

 Now the reason you would do that is because when you bring the block into the drawing as a block, it automatically adapts to the current drafting layer.
 So once I've turned these objects into a door block, they will adopt this layer here, BLOCK-STD.
 And this will just be a standard AutoCAD block, not a dynamic block, just a standard regular block.
 So let's hop over here to the toolbars.
 And you can see here if I click and hold here, you can see there's all the block tools and it's this icon here, Create Block.